(If you’re looking to house sit – this article is for you. If you’re a homeowner looking to avoid bad house sitters – we

 For us, house sitting is an exchange and we want to make connections with people that share a similar perspective on house sitting.
 We’re budget travelers.
 We don’t have a nice pension or assets (like property) that produce income.
 We cycle through each of these strategies when perusing potential house sits, which have helped lead us to house sit for wonderful people.

 We’ve learned which house sits to jump on and how to avoid house sitting horror stories.
 Sadly, this has happened the hard way – we have had one nasty home owner, as well as a couple of “less than ideal” situations.
-In this post, I’ll be referring to that situation with examples of red flags we ignored, so you can spot them yourself when you’re feeling out whether to apply or accept a house sit.
+In this post, we’ll be referring to that situation with examples of red flags we ignored, so you can spot them yourself when you’re feeling out whether to apply or accept a house sit.

 Read on for our tips on how to recognize these situations to avoid them!

 1. Not a Fair Exchange

 This is crucial.
 We love house sitting as a way to provide a service that others need (animal and home care) in return for something we need (a place to stay).
 If the home/pet owner expects an excessive amount of work from the house sitter, more than the accommodation would cost, it becomes an unfair exchange.

-For example, some home owners would like house sitter to take care of Airbnb guests.
+For example, some homeowners would like the house sitter to take care of Airbnb guests.
 This is an absolute immediate pass.
 If the homeowner is profiting from a business situation, they should be paying someone to do the maintenance or not accept guests when they are away.
 Luckily, TrustedHousesitters no longer allows these kinds of listings, which is another reason why we exclusively use it for all our house sits.